-Essays: In this core class, like Plato's Republic and Its Interlocutors, our focus is upon our direct encounter with primary texts.
+Essay: In this core class, like Plato's Republic and Its Interlocutors, our focus is upon our direct encounter with primary texts.
 Please avoid the use of secondary material in your writing.
 However, if you do use secondary sources whether electronic or printed, you must provide clear citations to avoid plagiarism.
+ChatGPT or other AI tools may not be used under any circumstances.